SENSEiXENUS/senseixenus.github.io/posts/ctf/vulnhub/chillhack.md

 ### Privilege Escalation with Docker

--  User `anurodh` is under the group, we can run a privileged container and breakout as root.
+-  User `anurodh` is under the group `docker`, we can run a privileged docker container and breakout as root.

   ![image](https://github.com/user-attachments/assets/af0baaf1-532b-44db-ae17-4c567aa4351e)